dimitris47/chores/README.md

 # chores

-Chores is a very simple and also very lightweight to-do application.
+Chores is a very simple to-do application.

 HOW TO INSTALL: